Moons of Pluto: Origin

-List
+List of moons

 Pluto's moons are listed here by orbital period, from shortest to longest.
 Charon, which is massive enough to have collapsed into a spheroid under its own gravitation, is highlighted in light purple.
 As the system barycenter lies far above Pluto's surface, Pluto's barycentric orbital elements have been included as well.
 All elements are with respect to the Pluto–Charon barycenter.
 The mean separation distance between the centers of Pluto and Charon is 19,596 km.